CarltonOsinde/carltonosinde/README.md

 # Welcome to my profile!

-### My name is Carlton Osinde, I am a Software Engineer with working experience as a Project Manager & Data Analyst.
+### My name is Carlton Osinde, I am a Software Engineer with working experience as a Project Manager & Data Engineer.
 I'm currently a Solutions Engineer @ **The Focus Company** and CEO/Founder of **Chaqu.**

 Prior to my current roles, I worked at **TD Securities** as a Engineering intern, Data Engineer intern at **U SPORTS** and a work study Web Developer at **York University.**